 1. Be Mindful of How You Start Your Day

 Start every day with a morning routine that’s all about you.
-The moment you open and begin responding to emails or text messages, you've given away your power over your agenda for the day to others.
+The moment you start working, you've given away your power over your agenda for the day to others.

 Instead, consider using that time to calm your mind and start the day on a positive note.
 Read, meditate, journal, practice visualization, or workout to get those endorphins flowing.
 Then set an intention for that day and stick to it.
 Repeat the ritual every day to ward off “decision fatigue.”